aerze/forge/README.md

 Forge.js
 =====

-A Personal CMS - We'll see how this goes
+A Personal CMS - We'll see how this goes (well hopefully)